 - If you have difficulty remembering certain information even when you have used an image or memory trick, most often the cause is related either to a lack of attention, to the quality of the trick you have used or the fact that you have simply not reviewed enough.
 It can also of course be simply because you didn’t get enough sleep the night before.

 - Sometimes just saying “all right there’s this thing over there” can be enough, but often it isn’t.
 If your images or memorization tricks aren’t memorable enough, here are some examples of strategies you can try to use.
 There’s a lot here, so don’t hesitate to come back and reread those tips later on.
-1- Make your images wilder, weirder, uglier, more beautiful, sexier, more violent, smellier, more disgusting, with more tentacles, ice cream and more blood!
+1- Make your images wilder, weirder, uglier, more beautiful, sexier, more violent, smellier, more disgusting, with more tentacles, more ice cream and more blood!
 In your imagination, there’s no such thing as “too extreme” or “too offensive”.
 That’s of course all up to you.
 More mundane and ordinary images can also work quite well.
 2- If it is difficult to find an image directly representing what you want to remember, use any association, however twisted or absurd or vague it may be, even if this association is only very vaguely related to what you want to memorize.
 If you have no idea for a particular word, break it up into parts.
 Surely you can find a trick at the very least for the first letter of what you want to remember.
 3- Use your 5 senses and add sound or even olfactory, tactile and gustatory elements to your images.
 4- Use the power of stories by sometimes imagining a bogus reason why all this nonsense happens.
 The “logical” links (quotation marks are important here) thus created can greatly solidify your stories.
-5- Link your images with each other by making them interact from time to time, even if it is only with your eyes (a character notices what is happening next door and finds it very strange).
+5- Link your images with each other by making them interact from time to time, even if it is only indirectly (a character may notice what is happening next door and find it very strange).
 6- When using a memory palace, link the images with their environment.
+That imaginary turtle on your kitchen table is making quite a mess!
+It won’t be easy to clean that up.
 7- Not every memory trick need to be visual.
 All kinds of associations can work, as long as they make sense in some weird way in your mind.
 If you meet someone named William and you think “that guy has a lot of willpower”, that’s not visual and maybe the guy is in fact the laziest person in the world, but it can still work.
 To paraphrase someone else, memory techniques work even when they don’t work.
-They force you to pay attention, to transform the information and play with it, to link it mentally with other relevant or irrelevant concepts is enough.
-That’s enough to drastically increase retention levels.
+They force you to pay attention, to transform the information and to play with it.
+Just mentally linking something to some other relevant or irrelevant concepts is enough to drastically increase retention levels.
 Even when you can’t find the right image or mnemonic, you still make progress simply by trying to assimilate the information in different ways.

 - Your ability to focus is absolutely crucial.
 Get some sleep!
 (I’ll often bug you with that point) On your computer, do not leave anything in sight that is not relevant to the task you are about to perform.
 Before each exercise, make sure you are in a quiet place with your cell phone closed or ideally left elsewhere in another room.
 Studies show that the “Your cognitive capacity is significantly reduced when your smartphone is within reach — even if it’s off.”
 If you are waiting for a call and shutting off your cell phone or putting it on airplane mode isn’t an option, the “do not disturb” mode can disable all notifications while allowing calls to some numbers you have selected.